usus/Usus.NET/README.md

 ```

-Usus.NET works with Visual Studio 2010 and Visual Studio 2012.
-The source code and binaries are different and separate for those versions.
+Usus.NET works with Visual Studio 2010, 2012 and 2013.
+The code to compile the extension for 2013 is in the master branch while the code for 2010 and 2012 can be found in their respective branches.
-The Visual Studio SDK is needed to compile both versions of Usus.NET.
+The Visual Studio SDK in the correpsonding version is needed to compile any version of Usus.NET.